PacificGL/InsurgencyANZ/CustomSkins/README.md

 Competitive theaters, used on Insurgency ANZ servers, by Pacific Gaming League or created for the Steam Workshop.
 All theaters are original.
 Some are also available on the Steam Workshop.

 ## Installation (Do Once)
-1) Download [GCFScape](http://nemesis.thewavelength.net/files/files/gcfscape185.zip) & extract "HLLib.dll" & "GCFScape.exe" to any location on your PC
+1) Download [GCFScape](http://nemesis.thewavelength.net/files/files/gcfscape185.zip) & extract `HLLib.dll` & `GCFScape.exe` to any location on your PC

 2) Download [GIMP](http://download.gimp.org/pub/gimp/v2.8/windows/gimp-2.8.14-setup-1.exe) & run the setup file

-3) Download [GIMP vtf Plugin](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/gimp-vtf/gimp-vtf-1.2.1_x64.zip) & extract "file-vtf.exe" & "VTFLib.dll" to your GIMP plug-ins folder
+3) Download [GIMP vtf Plugin](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/gimp-vtf/gimp-vtf-1.2.1_x64.zip) & extract `file-vtf.exe` & `VTFLib.dll` to your GIMP plug-ins folder
     * *eg.* `'C:/Users/<USER>/.gimp-x.x/plug-ins/'`

 **GCFScape**